 \subsection{Experimental setup}

-\textbf{Baselines.} We compare STAEGWNET with four groups of representative benchmark models.
+\textbf{Baselines.} In this section, STDAEGWNET is compared with four groups of representative benchmark models.
 The \textit{time-series models} include GRU and TCN.
-The \textit{spatio-temporal GNN models} comprise AGCRN \citep{bai2020adaptive}, DCRNN \citep{li2017diffusion}, MTGNN \citep{wu2020connecting}, STPGNN \citep{kong2024spatio}, TGCN \citep{zhao2019t}, STGCN \citep{WOS:000764175403107}, and D2STGNN \citep{shao2022decoupled}.
-The \textit{spatio-temporal enhanced CNN models} include GWNet \citep{ijcai2019p264} and STNorm \citep{deng2021st}.
-The \textit{spatio-temporal Transformer models} consist of STAEformer \citep{liu2023spatio} and iTransformer \citep{liu2024itransformer}.
-These baselines span traditional statistical and machine learning methods to the latest graph neural networks and Transformer-based architectures, providing a comprehensive evaluation of the spatio-temporal modeling and forecasting capabilities of STAEGWNET.
-The input to these baseline models is consistent with STAEGWNET, consisting of mainline feature time series.
-In addition, we compare the results of HimNet \citep{dong2024heterogeneity}, GWNet \citep{ijcai2019p264}, and STDMAE \citep{WOS:001347142804014} when using ramp flow time series as input with our model using mainline feature time series as input.
+The \textit{spatio-temporal GNN models} comprise AGCRN \cite{bai2020adaptive}, DCRNN \cite{li2017diffusion}, MTGNN \cite{wu2020connecting}, STPGNN \cite{kong2024spatio}, TGCN \cite{zhao2019t}, STGCN \cite{WOS:000764175403107}, and D2STGNN \cite{shao2022decoupled}.
+The \textit{spatio-temporal enhanced CNN models} include GWNet \cite{ijcai2019p264} and STNorm \cite{deng2021st}.
+The \textit{spatio-temporal Transformer models} consist of STAEformer \cite{liu2023spatio} and iTransformer \cite{liu2024itransformer}.
+These baselines span traditional statistical and machine learning methods to the latest graph neural networks and Transformer-based architectures, providing a comprehensive evaluation of the spatio-temporal modeling and forecasting capabilities of STDAEGWNET.
+The input to these baseline models is consistent with STDAEGWNET, consisting of mainline feature time series.
+In addition, the performance of HimNet \cite{dong2024heterogeneity}, GWNet \cite{ijcai2019p264}, and STDMAE \cite{WOS:001347142804014} with ramp flow time series as input is compared to that of our model using mainline feature time series.
 The purpose is to verify whether using mainline features as input can achieve better prediction performance than directly using ramp flow sequences, thereby demonstrating the feasibility of predicting using only mainline data.